cdktf/cdktf-provider-google/docs/accessContextManagerServicePerimeter.python.md

 A Google Cloud resource that is allowed to ingress the perimeter.

 Requests from these resources will be allowed to access perimeter data.
+Currently only projects and VPCs are allowed.
+Project format: 'projects/{projectNumber}'
+VPC network format:
+'//compute.googleapis.com/projects/{PROJECT_ID}/global/networks/{NAME}'.
-Currently only projects are allowed.
-Format 'projects/{project_number}' The project may be in any Google Cloud organization, not just the organization that the perimeter is defined in. '*' is not allowed, the case of allowing all Google Cloud resources only is not supported.
+The project may be in any Google Cloud organization, not just the organization that the perimeter is defined in. '*' is not allowed, the case of allowing all Google Cloud resources only is not supported.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.39.1/docs/resources/access_context_manager_service_perimeter#resource AccessContextManagerServicePerimeter#resource}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.40.0/docs/resources/access_context_manager_service_perimeter#resource AccessContextManagerServicePerimeter#resource}

 ---